All Hail LVP, The Richest Real Housewife

 Like the mogul herself, Vanderpump's home has a splashy name.
 It's Villa Rosa, her 10,000-square-foot Beverly Hills compound, which she and husband Ken purchased in 2011 for $12 million after selling their much larger 17,000-square-foot Beverly Glen mansion for $29 million.
 Villa Rosa is also home to Vanderpump's many animals, including her seven dogs, a swan named Hanky, and two mini horses, the latter of which she bought Ken for his birthday.
 Vanderpump has also been very public about the fact that she bought both her adult children their homes, a decision she made because she wanted to upgrade their lifestyles after letting them start out on their own.

-All in all, LVP is worth a reported $75 million USD, according to Celebrity Net Worth.
+All in all, LVP is worth a reported $75 million, according to Celebrity Net Worth.
 And yet, she doesn't have a credit card.
 Clearly, she doesn't need one (though it hurts to think about all the credit card points she's missing).

 Advertisement